 where $\sigma_1^2$ is one of the moments

-of the power spectrum $P_\psi^\mathrm{(i)}$ of the initial velocity potential $\psi$.
+of the power spectrum $P_{\psi}^{(i)}$ of the initial velocity potential $\psi$.
 It is important for the present derivation of our results that $\sigma_2$ is finite, which is the case for $0<n_s<1$, but higher moments are allowed to be infinite.

-We emphasise that nothing in this paper relies on features peculiar to KFT -- indeed, all that we assume is that the power spectrum in the Zel'dovich approximation is given by equation \eqref{eq:KFT zeldovich PS}, which can be arrived at from, e.g., Lagrangian perturbation theory, too \cite{TaylorHamilton1996}.
+We emphasise that nothing in this paper relies on features peculiar to KFT -- indeed, all that we assume is that the power spectrum in the Zel'dovich approximation is given by \eqref{eq:KFT zeldovich PS}, which can be reached from, e.g., Lagrangian perturbation theory, too \citep{TaylorHamilton1996}.

-The small-scale limit of the power spectrum is of interest to cosmologists for many reasons: it can be used to study the behaviour of dark matter inside haloes \cite{MaFry2000}, and thereby to gain some understanding on their universal density profile (e.g. \cite{Wangetal2020}).
-Besides, the rate of decay of the power spectrum with $k$ at large $k$ influences the degree of relativistic gravitational back-reaction (e.g. \cite{Adameketal2018,Ginat2021}).
-Another reason for investigating the power spectrum on small scales is that, through the time dependence of the asymptotic expansion, it might shed light on the process of virialisation in gravitational collapse \cite{Peebles1980}.
+The small-scale limit of the power spectrum is of interest to cosmologists for many reasons: it can be used to study the behaviour of dark matter inside haloes \citep{MaFry2000}, and thereby to gain some understanding on their universal density profile (see, e.g., \citealt{Wangetal2020}).
+Besides, the rate of decay of the power spectrum with $k$ at large $k$ influences the degree of relativistic gravitational back-reaction (see, e.g., \citealt{Adameketal2018,Ginat2021}).
+Another reason for investigating the power spectrum on small scales is that, through the time dependence of the asymptotic expansion, it might shed light on the process of virialisation in gravitational collapse \citep{Peebles1980}.
 Even though we are deriving results here for ensembles of classical particles following Zel'dovich trajectories in an expanding background space-time, we should like to emphasise that our results are applicable without change also to static space-time and inertial trajectories in a different time coordinate.
 Our essential assumptions are that initial phase-space coordinates sample a Gaussian random field whose power spectrum satisfies some fairly general properties.
 Our results should therefore extend to wide classes of classical particles streaming freely from Gaussian initial conditions.